Qualifying Income for IRA Contributions

 Qualifying income also includes the types of income that are subject to self-employment tax.
 (It includes these types of income even if you don’t pay self-employment tax because of your religious beliefs.)
 You may earn self-employment income in various ways:

 - You can be an independent contractor who provides services (for example, as a consultant or a technician) without becoming an employee.
+This category would include many who work as drivers or other service providers in the “gig economy.”

 - You can be a professional (such as a dentist or an accountant) with your own practice.